SPARK Challenge : SPAcecraft Recognition leveraging Knowledge of Space Environment

-- Classification: In this case, an average precision and recall will be computed.
+- Classification: In this case, a specific problem-oriented metric will be computed.

 The SPARK dataset is a unique and new space dataset generated using the Unity3D game engine as a simulation environment.
-The detailed description of the SPARK data and its statistical analysis will be submitted to ICIP 2021 for review – to be considered as a regular paper.
+A detailed description of the SPARK data and its statistical analysis will be published.

-A webpage allowing to request access to the dataset will be available on the following dedicated website https://cvi2.uni.lu/datasets/ and linked to https://cove.thecvf.com/.
+A webpage allowing to request access to the dataset will be available on the following dedicated website https://cvi2.uni.lu/datasets/.
 Upon signing a Data License Agreement, requestors will be given access to the data.

 The simulation environment models: